Mips2648/jeedom-linksys/docs/en_US/index.md

-# GRDF Gazpar
+# Linksys

-Plugin allowing the recovery of consumption of the communicating meter *Gazpar* by querying the customer account *GRDF*.
-As the data is not made available in real time, the plugin retrieves the gaz consumption data from the day before each day.

-2 types of consumption data are accessible :
-- the **daily consumption** *(in kWh and m3)*.
+Plugin allowing to control some aspects of your compatible Linksys routers.

+What is available:
-- the **monthly consumption** *(in kWh and m3)*.
+- Model and firmware
+- Status of Guest network and Parental controls mode
+- Number of devices connected to the router per type of connection
+- Activate/Deactivate parental controls
+- Activate/Deactivate guest network
+- Reboot

 >**Important**
->You must have a GRDF customer account.
-The plugin retrieves information from the game *my space* <a href="https://monespace.grdf.fr/monespace/particulier/accueil" target="_blank">of the GRDF website</a>, you must therefore check that you have access to it with your usual identifiers and that the data is visible there.
-Otherwise, the plugin will not work.
+>This plugin has been tested with Linkys Velop VLP01 and firmware 1.1.13.202617.
+Will most probably work with others.

 # Configuration

 ## Plugin configuration

-The plugin **GRDF Gazpar** does not require any specific configuration and should only be activated after installation.
+The plugin **Linksys** does not require any specific configuration and should only be activated after installation.

-The data is checked every hour between 4 a.m. and 10 p.m. and updated only if not available in Jeedom.
+The data is checked every 5 minutes.

 ## Equipment configuration

-To access the different equipment **GRDF Gazpar**, go to the menu **Plugins → Energy → GRDF Gazpar**.
+To access the different equipment **Linksys**, go to the menu **Plugins → Communication → Linksys**.

-> **To know**
-> The button **+ Add** allows you to add a new account **GRDF Gazpar**.

-On the equipment page, fill in the'**Login** as well as the **Password** of your customer account *GRDF* then click on the button **Save**.
+On the equipment page, fill in local router IP address, Admin login (usually 'admin'), and Admin password

-The option **Force data retrieval** to force data retrieval even if data is already present for concerned periods.

-The plugin will then check the correct connection to the site *GRDF* and retrieve and insert in history :
-- **daily consumption** : the last 10 days,
-- **monthly consumption** : the last 12 months,

->**TRICK**
->In desktop version, the information displayed on the widget adapts in size when resizing the tile.

-# Remarks

-During tests, it appeared that the GRDF website is quite "unstable" with direct impacts on the plugin.
-On Jeedom, the plugin is configured to gather data every hour.
-It may happen that it does not work each time: no issue, just wait for the next scheduled run.

-This plugin heavily relies on how the GRDF website is structured/designed.
-Any change on the website will most probably break the plugin and will then require to perform code changes on the plugin.

 # Contributions